At a Glance

 Pictus Safaris do not offer flight booking services.
 However, we do recommend the use of travel comparison websites such as skyscanner.net or momondo.com to identify the best fares, and then booking with the airline directly where possible.
 This will reduce the likelihood of complications and fees should any issues with your booking arise.

-British nationals do not require a visa to enter Senegal or the Gambia.
+British nationals do not require a visa to enter Senegal.
 Clients of other nationalities are advised to check well before travel whether they require an entry visa.

 Weather and What to Bring